MonocledHalfling/MonocledHalfling/README.md

 I live in South Korea and programming is my hobby!
 I use Python, Java, SQL, Lua, C# and more!

-Now, I'm ready to College Scholastic Ability Test.
+Now, I'm ready to Korean S.A.T.
 Srry. ( 2022.10.24 ~ 2023.11.16 )

 # My stats